Another Day, Another Corner

 With Alexander, Jackson and Kevin King, who was the team’s second-round pick in 2017, the Packers should finally be able to match up on the back end.
 Tramon Williams, a savvy 12-year veteran signed as an unrestricted free agent at the end of last month, will bring much-needed experience to the position.

-As for Jackson, he had no business going at 14, but he’s a solid pick at 45.
+As for Jackson, he had no business going at 14, but he’s a decent pick at 45.
 The former Iowa star has good size, excellent instincts and unreal ball skills (nation-leading 8 interceptions in 2017).
 Unfortunately, he also has stiffish hips which cause him to struggle some in man coverage – especially against quick receivers.
 That description also applies to King, so it’ll be interesting to see if the two can eventually play together.

 If they can, there’s a chance Alexander will see the majority of his snaps in the slot.
 And while that’s probably his best position, it’s still unusual to spend a top-20 draft pick on a nickel corner – even in today’s pass-happy National Football League.
 But let’s be perfectly honest, if King and Jackson prove to be capable starters on the outside, I seriously doubt whether anyone will really care where Alexander lines up.